ModernMube/OwnAudioSharp/README.md

 ##

 Ownaudio is a cross-platform C# audio library that provides a high-level API for audio playback, recording, and processing.
-It leverages FFmpeg for audio decoding and PortAudio for audio I/O, offering a simple and unified interface for audio operations.
+By default, it uses FFmpeg for audio decoding and PortAudio for audio I/O. If ffmpeg or portaudio is not installed, it automatically substitutes the missing one for Miniaudio.
+This way, it can work without any external dependencies using Miniaudio.
+The implementation of Miniaudio also allowed the API to be used on mobile platforms.

 ## Features

-- **Cross-platform** compatibility (Windows, macOS, Linux)
+- **Cross-platform** compatibility (Windows, macOS, Linux, Android, Ios)
-- **Audio playback** with support for various formats through FFmpeg
+- **Audio playback** with support for various formats via FFmpeg, or miniaudio (mp3, wav, flac) formats.
 - **Audio recording** capabilities through input devices
 - **Time stretching and pitch shifting** using SoundTouch
 - **Mixing** multiple audio sources